If you’re a beginner with affiliate marketing, this post is going to become your new Bible.

 Affiliate income can look pretty attractive, but you need to have a few things in place first if you want to succeed.

-For instance, don’t jump into the deep end if you’re just starting out and have not launched your blog or started growing your email list yet.
+For instance, don’t jump into the deep end if you’re still figuring out how to start a blog.

 Instead, make sure that: